 Chip Seal (Seal Coat)

-2020 Planned Chip Seal Street Improvements List (PDF) - Currently in planning
+- 2021 Planned Chip Seal Street Improvements List (PDF)

-2020 Planned Chip Seal Street Improvements Map (PDF) - Currently in planning
+- 2021 Planned Chip Seal Street Improvements Map (PDF)

 The Streets Division also performs street sweeping during two seasons every year.
 In the spring, sweeping is done in order to pick up the accumulated sand from winter snow and ice operations and again in the fall after trees have shed most of their leaves.
 The city has one street sweeping machine which typically runs early in the morning while traffic volume is still low.